As an Amazon Associate I earn from qualifying purchases. Please read our Policy Privacy.

 Génoise [je-nwäz], Genoese or Genovese cake, is one of several types of sponge cake, which was invented in the early 19th century, in the Italian city of Genoa.
 At that time, Genoa was a busy trading port, it served as one of several crossroads for importing and exporting foods from Arab countries throughout Europe.
-Some ingredients were abundant, like raisins, currants, spices, and almonds encourage cooks to make several types of sponge cakes.
+Some ingredients were abundant, like raisins, currants, spices, and almonds encouraging cooks to make several types of sponge cakes.

 Instead of using chemical leavening, the air is suspended in the Génoise batter during mixing over hot water (bain-marie) to provide volume.
 It serves as a basis for several French cake recipes (gâteaux) like Framboisier, Fraisier, Moka, or even La Forêt Noire (The Black Forest Cake).

 How To Make Génoise Cake?

-This recipe is for a vanilla-flavored Génoise cake (Genoese cake) which you can cut in half, fill with jam, buttercream, or decorate with sugar paste or marzipan.
+This recipe is for a vanilla-flavored Génoise cake (Genoese cake) which you can cut in half, fill with jam, and buttercream, or decorate with sugar paste or marzipan.
 If you want a simple tea cake, use the half of proportions, and simply sprinkle it with powdered sugar.
 You can also distribute the batter between two round molds, and make a Victoria Sandwich Cake.

 - 8 eggs